wing5wong/artisan-whs-static/source/_events/2026-11-02_year-13-prizegiving-and-breakfast.md

 ---
-title: "Year 13 Breakfast and PRIZEGIVING "
+title: Year 13 Breakfast and PRIZEGIVING Evening
 date: 2026-11-03T08:50:00+13:00
 ---
 Our Year 13 Breakfast and Prizegiving will be held on Tuesday 3 November.